hypergopher/hypergo/README.md

-# hypergo
+# HyperGo

-A fluent approach to creating HTTP responses with HTMX.
-Experimental.
+HyperGo provides a fluent approach for building HTTP responses in Go, especially when working with HTMX.

+Status: **Experimental**